jochasinga/stream-fun/README.md

 ```

-Copy an mp4 file and rename it to `stream-fun/assets/test.mp4`.
-Then run
+Copy one or more mp4 files and rename them to `stream-fun/assets/my-hyphenated-title.mp4`.
+The filename must be hyphenated in order to be properly formatted into a readable title (in the above
+case it would become "My Hyphenated Title").

+Then build the project with

 ```bash